Can You Have A Joint Bank Account With SSI?

 Use Separate Accounts

-It can be advantageous to have separate bank accounts for joint account holders and SSDI recipients if possible.
-It will help ensure that the joint account holder’s transaction does not impact the SSDI recipient’s cash portion.
+It can be advantageous to have separate bank accounts for joint account holders and SSI recipients if possible.
+It will help ensure that the joint account holder’s transaction does not impact the SSI recipient’s cash portion.

 Be Careful with Deposits